 It can be used to customise the session behaviour (like plugin_slas), such as setting default values, checking for certain conditions, or performing any necessary setup before the session is fully established.

-SFRA Routes?
+SFRA Routes

-The "home.js" controller file of SFRA
+The 'home.js' controller file of SFRA

 Before we get started, we need to ensure we are on the same page on what a “route” is.

+In the context of SFRA (Storefront Reference Architecture) of SFCC (Salesforce Commerce Cloud), a controller route is a mapping between a URL and a specific controller function.
 When a user navigates to a specific URL within the SFRA storefront, the controller function, a key element of the SFRA architecture, handles the request and generates the appropriate response (usually ISML or JSON).

 The standard available options, and the most common ones, are: